jiafulow/jiafulow.github.io/_posts/2019-09-13-grid-tools-on-uf-hipergator.md

 ---
 layout: post
 date: 2019-09-13 17:02:29
-title: "Grid tools on the UF HiPerGator"
+title: "Grid tools on UF HiPerGator"
 categories: [howto]
-tags: [grid computing, crab, hipergator, cvmfs]
+tags: [UF, grid computing, crab, cvmfs]
 ---

 Recently I moved my codes to the UF HiPerGator machines (also referred to as the HPC machines) which are running RHEL 7.
 Info about HiPerGator can be found on: